winkleramy/Firewise/README.md

 Our steering committee circulated a google form survey to gauge interest in Firewise participation and the level of wildfire readiness of individual properties within our neighborhoods.
 An anonymized summary of the survey results can be viewed [here](Resources/Community%20Risk%20Assessment%20-%20Survey%20Results%20Summary.pdf).
 This survey opened in late August and closed on September 30, 2024.
 A big thank you to all our participants!!
 We even heard from residents outside our original outreach area and ultimately widened our community boundary to accommodate everyone.
 We tried to draw a reasonable boundary to include all survey participants, as well as considering shared risks like road access, evacuation routes, and adjacency to open spaces, without overextending ourselves.

 #### Community Map
-The [GISWeb Assessors Map](https://gis.santacruzcountyca.gov/gisweb/) of our proposed Firewise community is shown below.
+We submitted the map below in our application to form a Firewise community.
 The boundary is drawn in blue and encompasses 76 dwellings across 79 properties.
 The community boundary is informed by a multiple factors, including survey response, shared road access / evacuation route, the county line to our north, and the Spanish Ranch Firewise community boundary and Highland Rd to our south.

+To see an interactive version of this map, which shows water sources, emergency vehicle turnaround points, and other features, click [here](https://winkleramy.github.io/MtBacheLomaPrietaPlus/map.html).
 <!-- <img src="Resources/Mount Bache Neighborhood Subgroups.png" alt="Mount Bache Neighborhood Subgroups" width="800"> -->
 <img src="Resources/Community Boundary.png" alt="Proposed Community Boundary" width="800">